 Understanding the impact and considerations surrounding domiciliary treatment is essential for policyholders to be able to use their healthcare coverage to the fullest:

-Policies may have stipulated maximum durations for domiciliary care, beyond which traditional hospitalization may be necessary.
+Policies may have stipulated maximum durations for domiciliary care, beyond which traditional hospitalisation may be necessary.

-The insurer may often require pre-approval for domiciliary hospitalization.
+The insurer may often require pre-approval for domiciliary hospitalisation.
 You cannot make the decision to seek domiciliary treatment on your own.

-Proper documentation, including the treating physician’s recommendation letter and detailed medical reports, are required for the claims process.
+Proper documentation, including the treating physician's recommendation letter and detailed medical reports, is required for the claims process.

 Not every aspect of domiciliary care may be covered.
 There may be certain expenses or sub-limits on expenses, beyond which you may have to bear the costs out of your own pockets.